Chalmers-Control-Automation-Mechatronics/Supremica/src/org/supremica/automata/SAT3/readme.txt

 next step is to get boolean formula.
-Out of integer formula or out of automaton directly I should look what automaton produces and then see what do i neet to implement it
+Out of integer formula or out of automaton directly I should look what automaton produces and then see what do i neet to implement it i think I would prefer strait conversion to boolean by means of the function, withoiut intermediate storage of integer in form of some datatype.